overte-org/overte-docs-sphinx/docs/source/create/3d-models/import-animations.rst

 Prerequisites
 ---------------------

-You need to be familiar with creating animations in 3D modeling tools such as Blender and Maya before importing an animation into Overte.
+You need to be familiar with creating animations in 3D modeling tools such as Blender or Maya before importing an animation into Overte.

 ---------------------------------
 Prepare a 3D Model Animation